 There was also the De La Warr Paviliion which Chermayeff and Mendelsohn won the RIBA-run competition for.
 It was begun and completed [!] in 1935.
 William Curtis implies Mendelsohn was the brains behind its planning.

-Not that it matters as photographs focus on the lovely staircase
+Not that it matters as photographs tend to focus on the lovely staircase

 even though there’s much more to it.

-In 1972 it had a glass conservatory added by a certain Norman Foster.
+In 1972 it had a glass conservatory added by someone called Norman Foster.

 The house in the distance is Levy House, designed by Walter Gropius and Maxwell Fry and completed 1936.
 [Gropius had arrived in the UK in 1934, worked with Fry two years until 1936 when he accepted a job offer from Harvard’s department of architecture, initially teaching but 1938-1952 as chairman.]
 Chermayeff completed Gilbey House in 1938 in the short time between Mendelsohn’s leaving and his own Brexit in 1940.